Betti structures of hypergeometric equations: Betti structures and enhanced ind-sheaves

+\end{corollary} \begin{proof} As follows from \cite[Lemma 4.3]{Br07} and Proposition~\ref{prop:tExactnessScalarExt}, the functor $\Phi_{L/K}$ (being triangulated and t-exact) transforms strict short exact sequences in ${}^p\EE_{\rc}^0(\mathrm{I}K_\cX)$ into strict short exact sequences in ${}^p\EE_{\rc}^0(\mathrm{I}L_\cX)$.
+This means that it is left and right exact in the sense of \cite{Sch99}, and hence that it preserves kernels and cokernels of strict morphisms (see Definitions 1.1.12, 1.1.17 and 1.1.18 in loc.~cit.).
+The statement about images and coimages is then easily derived since kernels and cokernels always determine strict morphisms (see \cite[Remark 1.1.2]{Sch99}). \end{proof}

-We want to use the concept of $g$-conjugation in order to describe when an object defined over a field $L$ actually comes from an object over a subfield $K$ by extension of scalars.
+We now want to use the concept of $g$-conjugation in order to describe when an object defined over a field $L$ actually comes from an object over a subfield $K$ by extension of scalars.
 To this end, we introduce the following notion.
-This is inspired by the corresponding results for vector spaces in \cite{Conrad}, where the notion of $G$-structure on an $L$-vector space was (equivalently) formulated in terms of a semilinear action of the Galois group on the underlying $K$-vector space.
+This is inspired by the corresponding results for Galois descent of vector spaces in \cite{Conrad} (and the references therein), where the notion of $G$-structure on an $L$-vector space was (equivalently) formulated in terms of a semilinear action of the Galois group on the underlying $K$-vector space.

 From now on, let $L/K$ be a finite Galois extension with Galois group $G$.